 2) The individual must be receiving services from Medicaid, such as the Community Choices Wavier or Long Term-Personal Care Services, or services from the Ryan White HIV/AIDS program, or be residing in a nursing home facility.

-3) The applicant’s household income must be less than or equal to 50 percent of the median income for their geographic area.
+3) The applicant’s household income must be less than or equal to 50% of the median income for their geographic area.
 Median incomes vary by parish, with the number of individuals within the household, and are re-calculated annually.
-As of March 2019, current income limits were last updated on 7/3/2018.
-Fifty percent of median income ranges from a low of $16,583 or less in Acadia Parish to $23,750 or less in West Baton Rouge Parish for a single person household.
-For a two-person household, the range limits are $18,917 and $27,167 respectively.
+Currently, 50% of the median income ranges from a low of $17,550 or less in Evangeline Parish to $27,500 or less in West Baton Rouge Parish for a single person household.
+For a two-person household, the range limit is $20,050 to $31,400.
 A complete list of income limits by parish is available here (on page 7).

 4) The applicant must be in need of housing supports provided via this program.

-PSH offers subsidized housing or financial assistance for rental housing in specified locations such that participants pay 30% of their monthly household income on rent.
-Other services via this program might include notice to pay the rent, assistance with setting up doctor’s appointments, and individual counseling that is solution focused.
-Emergency services and crisis intervention is also available 24-hours a day.
+PSH offers subsidized housing or financial assistance for rental housing in specified locations so that participants can remain in the community.
+Participants pay 30% of their monthly household income on rent.
+Other services via this program might include:

 For more information about the Permanent Supportive Housing program, visit the Department of Health and Hospitals webpage.
 Alternatively call the Permanent Supportive Housing Office at 1-844-698-9075.
 Applications are available online for download here.
 Make note, it takes 30 days to process a new application.